EsupPortail/H5PP/README.md

 4. If not already done.
 Make a 'media' directory at the root of your Django project.

-5. Run 'python manage.py migrate' to create the h5pp models.
+5. Run `python manage.py migrate` to create the h5pp models.

 6. Start the development server and visit http://127.0.0.1:8000/h5p/home/ to access to the main menu of h5pp.
 Go to libraries to install the officiel H5P Release from h5p.org.